 We chose to start in this barren wilderness because we wanted to cycle the American continent from south to north and whilst it was challenging (yes, the wind is as bad as they say) it meant that in a lot of ways things got easier from here on out.

-*We left Ushuaia on 01/10/2017 and it took us eight days to cycle across Tierra del Fuego to Porvenir where we crossed to the mainland (Punta Arenas, Chile).
+We left Ushuaia on 01/10/2017 and it took us eight days to cycle across Tierra del Fuego to Porvenir where we crossed to the mainland (Punta Arenas, Chile) by ferry.

 Kilometers in brackets are the distances for that day’s start and finish points.

-The airport is under 10 km out of Ushuaia and there is a lot of room around the terminal making it easy to unpack and assemble your bike there to ride into the city.
+The Ushuaia International Airport is under 10 km out of Ushuaia and there is a lot of room around the terminal making it easy to unpack and assemble your bike there to ride into the city.

 Ushuaia itself is quite big but most of the things that you might need are on or around the main street, Avenida San Martin.
 There are lots of outdoor shops, a bike shop, restaurants and grocery stores lining the road.
 The supermarket, La Anonima has the biggest range of food but the smaller shops have better fresh produce and baked goods.
 We soon found that the smaller shops are actually better value for a lot of things so it pays to shop around and buy little bits from lots of different stores than buy it all from the big supermarket.